 Class action suits have been filed in a number of states against individual cigarette manufacturers, alleging that the use of the terms "lights" and "ultralights" constitutes unfair and deceptive trade practices.
 One such suit (Schwab v.
 Philip Morris, et al.), pending in federal court in New York against the cigarette manufacturers, seeks to create a nationwide class of "light" cigarette smokers and includes Liggett as a defendant.
+Plaintiffs' motion for class certification will be heard in September 2005.
 Trial in Schwab is scheduled for January 2006.